ZiyiTsang/MedEvalKit/Readme.md

 ## 📌 Introduction
-This project is a secondary development based on **MedEvalKit** that enables aggregation of all current medical benchmarks with specialized filtering capabilities.
+This project is a secondary development based on [**MedEvalKit**](https://github.com/alibaba-damo-academy/MedEvalKit) that enables aggregation and filter on all current medical benchmarks.
 Our framework supports both **model-based** and **keyword-based** filtering rules to extract and process relevant medical data for evaluation.

 ## 🔧 Filter Framework